Background: Uncertainty In The Next Weeks Due To The Coronavirus

 Another day another lockdown announced, another batch of new cancellations, another day and the revenue pace of most of the hotels in Europe is dropping.
 This has been our day to day for the last weeks.
 Everyone is starting to feel directly or indirectly the impact of the coronavirus and the business consequences.
 While everyone is fighting to capture the demand in the market, some are actually fighting to survive and ensure the cash flow of their operations in the next weeks.

-Unfortunately, we don’t have any miracle solutions to this crisis, however we have a few tactics and recommendations that you can implement today to mitigate the impact in your hotel.
+Unfortunately, we don’t have any miracle solutions to this crisis, however we have a few revenue management tactics, strategies and recommendations that you can implement today to mitigate the impact in your hotel.

 Revenue Management Tactics and Recommendations